GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And Acquired (Cain) knew his woman, and she conceived and bore Dedicated (Enoch);
 and he was building a city,
-and he called the name of the city after the name of his son, Dedicated (Enoch).
+and he called-out the name of the city after the name of his son, Dedicated (Enoch).

 And to Dedicated (Enoch) was born Fugitive (Irad);
 and Fugitive (Irad) bore Smitten-of-God (Mehujael);